 Whatever you do to decrease your cost per lead will help you.
 Your cost per lead is associated with a PPC campaign, but there are also strategies like SEO and content marketing that will help you make gains in this area.

-Simply writing an informative blog post or creating a live video event may do wonders in this area.
+Simply writing an informative blog post (like how much does Google Advertising cost) or creating a live video event may do wonders in this area.
 It is generally considered that you should calculate your cost per lead before calculating your ROI since it is directly related to your overall return on investment.